 LGMANis kept, and decremented whenever an LDM has completed the execution of a record.
 All the records belonging to a page are sent to the same LDM thread but are not guaranteed to be processed in order, so a hash map of pages that have outstanding records maintains a queue for each of these pages.
 When the page is available in the page cache, all records pending in the queue are applied in order.

 A few types of records continue to be processed serially:

-There are no user-visible changes in functionality directly associated with this performance enhancement; it is part of the work being done to improve undo long handling in support of partial local checkpoints in NDB Cluster 7.6.4.
+There are no user-visible changes in functionality directly associated with this performance enhancement; it is part of work done to improve undo long handling in support of partial local checkpoints in NDB Cluster 7.6.

 Reading table and fragment IDs from extent for undo log applier.
 When applying an undo log, it is necessary to obtain the table ID and fragment ID from the page ID.
 This was done previously by reading the page from the

 PGMANkernel block using an extra